This quick one skillet chicken with mustard cream sauce is deliciously hard to resist. Serve it with your favorite sides for a weeknight meal.

 Two years ago: Chicken Scallopine with Sage and Fontina Cheese

-1/2 cup brandy (or white wine in preferred)
+- 1/2 cup brandy (or white wine if preferred)

-- Cut the chicken breasts in half lengthwise so that you have four smaller, thinner chicken cutlets.
-Salt and pepper both sides.
+- Butterfly the chicken breasts in half lengthwise so that you have four smaller, thinner chicken cutlets.
+Season both sides with salt and pepper.

 - Heat oil and butter in a large skillet over medium-high heat.
 Cook cutlets on both sides until nice and golden brown and cooked through.
 Remove chicken from the skillet and keep on a plate.

 - Reduce the heat to medium.
-Add the garlic to the pan and saute it for a minute, stirring to make sure it won’t burn.
+Add the garlic to the pan and saute for 1 minute, stirring to make sure it won’t burn.
 Next pour in the brandy (or wine if using) being careful if cooking over an open flame.
-Then just let the booze bubble up and cook until it’s reduced by half.
+Let simmer until reduced by half.

-- Throw in the mustards and stir to combine, then pour in the cream.
+- Add mustards and whisk to combine, then whisk in the cream.
 Stir in chicken broth, adding more if the sauce seems too thick.
 Taste sauce and adjust whatever you think it needs.
 Add chicken breasts back to the pan, nestling them into the sauce.
 Allow sauce to cook for another few minutes, shaking the pan if needed to move things around.

-- Serve chicken with a green salad or vegetables, spooning the sauce over the top.
+- Serve chicken with a green salad or vegetables, spooning the sauce over the top and sprinkling with fresh thyme (if using).

 Source: Halved from Tasty Kitchen.